pittar/jenkins-multi-cluster/README.md

     * Default Project: `cicd`
     * Click **Save**

-Next, use the same token to create a standare "username and password" credential for the `oc image mirror` command to use in order to connect to the "production" docker image registry.
+Next, use the same token to create a "secret text" credential for the Skopeo command to use in order to connect to the "production" docker image registry.

 1. Navigate to **Jenkins -> Credentials -> (global) -> Add Credentials**
-    * Kind: `Username with password`
+    * Kind: `Secret text`
-    * Username: `jenkins`
+    * Secret: `jenkins:<TOKEN>`
-    * Password: `service account token from "oc sa get-token jenkins" command`
     * ID: `image-creds-prod`
     * Click **Save**

 You will also need credentials from the "non-prod" cluster in order to copy images.
 You will need to create a service account in the non-prod cluster and give it access to the project where your images exist.

 If Jenkins already exists in the non-prod cluster, then it would be a good idea to re-use that service account (it should already exist).
-If Jenkins and your images both exist in the "cicd" namespace, then simply execute the following commands when logged into the non-prod cluster:
+If Jenkins and your images both exist in the "cicd-tools" namespace, then simply execute the following commands when logged into the non-prod cluster:

 ```
-oc adm policy add-role-to-user system:image-puller system:serviceaccount:cicd:jenkins -n cicd
+oc adm policy add-role-to-user system:image-puller system:serviceaccount:cicd-tools:jenkins -n cicd-tools
 ```

 Then get the service account token:

 ```
-oc sa get-token jenkins -n cicd
+oc sa get-token jenkins -n cicd-tools
 ```

 Create  new credential like you did for the production Jenkins service account:

 1. Navigate to **Jenkins -> Credentials -> (global) -> Add Credentials**
-    * Kind: `Username with password`
+    * Kind: `Secret text`
-    * Username: `jenkins`
+    * Secret: `jenkins:<TOKEN>`
-    * Password: `service account token from "oc sa get-token jenkins" command`
     * ID: `image-creds-non-prod`
     * Click **Save**

 With this in place, the following pipeline should:

-1. List the images in the non-prod cluster "cicd" project.
+1. List the images in the non-prod cluster "cicd-tools" project.
-2. Copy the "petclinic:dev" image/tag from the non-prod "cicd" project to the production "cicd" project.
+2. Copy the "petclinic:dev" image/tag from the non-prod "cicd-tools" project to the production "cicd" project.
 3. List the image in the production cluster "cicd" project.

 This pipeline will run from the non-production cluster.

 ```
 pipeline {
+  agent none
+  stages {
+    stage("List DEV images") {
       agent {
         label 'maven'
       }
-  stages {
-    stage('Initialize') {
       steps {
-        echo "Pipeline has started."
-      }
-    }
-    stage("List DEV images") {
-      steps {
         script {
-          echo "Listing images in non-prod cluster..."
+          echo "Listing images..."
           openshift.withCluster() {
-            openshift.withProject('cicd') {
+            openshift.withProject('cicd-tools') {
               def istream = openshift.selector('is')
               //istream.describe()
               istream.withEach { // The closure body will be executed once for each selected object.
                     // The 'it' variable will be bound to a Selector which selects a single
                     // object which is the focus of the iteration.
                   echo "Image Stream: ${it.name()} is defined in ${openshift.project()}"
               }
+              println "${istream}"
             }
           }
         }
       }
     }
+    stage("Skopeo") {
-    stage('Copy Image') {
+      agent {
+        label 'skopeo'
+      }
       steps {
-    	  withDockerRegistry([credentialsId: "image-creds-non-prod", url: "http://docker-registry.default.svc.cluster.local:5000"]) {
-        	withDockerRegistry([credentialsId: "image-creds-prod", url: "https://default-route-openshift-image-registry.apps.prod-cluster-url.com"]) {
+        script {
+          echo "Skopeo copy step."
+          openshift.withCluster() {
+            openshift.withProject('cicd-tools') {
+              withCredentials([string(credentialsId: 'image-creds-non-prod', variable: 'NON_PROD_CREDS'),
+                               string(credentialsId: 'image-creds-prod', variable: 'PROD_CREDS')]) {
             	sh """
-                oc image mirror docker-registry.default.svc.cluster.local:5000/cicd/petclinic:dev default-route-openshift-image-registry.apps.prod-cluster-url.com/cicd/petclinic:prod --insecure=true
+            	    set -x
+                	skopeo --debug copy \
+                	  --src-tls-verify=false \
+                	  --dest-tls-verify=false \
+                	  --src-creds="${NON_PROD_CREDS}" \
+                	  --dest-creds="${PROD_CREDS}" \
+                	  docker://docker-registry.default.svc.cluster.local:5000/cicd-tools/petclinic:dev \
+                	  docker://<prod cluster registry route>/cicd/petclinic:prod
               	"""
               }
             }
           }
         }
+      }
+    }
     stage("List PROD images") {
+      agent {
+        label 'maven'
+      }
       steps {
         script {
-          echo "Listing images in production cluster..."
+          echo "Listing images..."
           openshift.withCluster('production') {
             openshift.withProject('cicd') {
               def istream = openshift.selector('is')